noaa-oar-arl/canopy-app/docs/api/functions.md

 - `RAMIN` (real, in, optional): Minimum aerodynamic resistance (s/m) — for crf_opt=2,3

 **Description:**
 - Implements the BDSNP parameterization for soil NO emissions, including biome-specific emission factors, temperature and moisture response, rain pulsing, fertilizer N contribution, and flexible CRF.
-The temperature response is controlled by `soiltemp_opt`: option 0 uses an unbounded Q10 exponential; option 1 uses the YL95/BDSNP formulation where the response saturates at 30°C and drops to zero below 0°C.
+The temperature response is controlled by `soiltemp_opt`: option 0 uses an unbounded Q10 exponential; option 1 uses the YL95/BDSNP formulation where the response saturates at 30°C and drops to zero below 0°C; option 2 uses the Wang et al. (2021, Env.
+Res.
+Lett.
+16, 084061) observation-based cubic function (−0.009T³+0.837T²−22.527T+196.149) above 20°C, which captures the continued increase in soil NOx emissions in warm soils (20–40°C).
 - The fertilizer N flux is computed as `Ninput × fert_frac × unit_conversion` (steady-state limit of Hudman et al. 2012 Eq.
 5 for constant annual input).
 - CRF options: `crf_opt=0` uses bulk `exp(−0.5×LAI)`; `crf_opt=1` uses LAD-resolved Beer's law; `crf_opt=2` uses BDSNP NO₂ deposition velocity with bulk LAI; `crf_opt=3` uses BDSNP NO₂ deposition velocity with per-layer LAD (most physically complete).
 Options 2,3 require `ifcanwind=.TRUE.` and in-canopy meteorological profiles.
 - Used in the main canopy calculation workflow when `soilno_opt=1`.